lvanschilfgaarde/lordcephei.github.io/pages/lmgf-tutorial.md

 Now you have the **fplot.ps**{: style="color: green"} file with the spectra (you can rename this file to **some-name.ps**{: style="color: green"}) and use your favorite postscript reader to view it.
 You should see something close to what is shown in the ![Figure 1](https://github.com/lordcephei/lordcephei.github.io/blob/master/images/magnon.png 'Magnon spectra').
 Magnon energies are in meV.

-_Note  The 8×8×8 mesh is a bit coarse.
+_Note:  The 8×8×8 mesh is a bit coarse.
 Use a finer k mesh for a smoother and more accurate magnon spectrum._

+And here is a referenced ![Figure 1]